OCA/sale-workflow/portal_sale_personal_data_only/README.rst

 #.
 Create some portal users belonging to the same company.
 #.
 Place some orders for several of these users.
 #.
 Log in with each portal user credential.
 #.
-Only the orders and invoices belonging to the logged in user should be
+Only the orders and invoices belonging to the logged in user's partner or
-   accessible.
+   his descendants should be accessible.
+#.
+Invoices associated to a partner's sale order will be visible as well.

 Bug Tracker
 ===========